 After this, he went on to create such buildings as Can Lis in Majorca, the Paustian Future Store in Copenhagen and Can Feliz in Majorca.
 In 2003 Jørn was given the Pritzker Prize for Architecture, which is the most prestigious award you can receive in the field of architecture.

-In his later life Jørn, with his impressive honors and buildings all over the world, went back to Denmark and passed away in Copenhagen peacefully in his sleep.
+In his later life Jørn, with his impressive honours and buildings all over the world, went back to Denmark and passed away in Copenhagen peacefully in his sleep.

 Jørn Utzon was an exemplary modern architect who added to the modern movement and created possibly one of the most recognizable modern buildings.

 Still, having trouble with modern architecture?

 Here’s what you should take away:

 Modern architecture may still seem a bit confusing because there is no ”one size fits all solution” for what a modern building looks like, but that is art.
 Architecture historians say:

 “The more rigorously one searches for the origin of modernity… the further back it seems to lie.”